Most people know a religion and practice it.

 RELIGION \ PHILOSOPHY WILL NOT GIVE YOU A PERSONAL RELATIONSHIP WITH GOD!

-The Apostle Paul’s disdain for worldly wisdom can be summarized as a deep conviction that human reason, pride, and intellectual cleverness are utterly foolish and inadequate for understanding God’s truth.
-He repeatedly contrasts the temporary, self-serving nature of worldly wisdom with the eternal, humble, and spiritual nature of God’s divine wisdom, centered on the message of the cross.
+The Apostle Paul’s disdain for worldly wisdom can be summarized as a deep conviction that human reason, pride, and intellectual cleverness are utterly inadequate for understanding God’s truth.
+He repeatedly contrasts the temporary, self-serving nature of worldly wisdom with the eternal, humble, and spiritual nature of God’s Divine wisdom—which is centered entirely on the Message of the Cross.

 The foolishness of human intellect

-In his first letter to the Corinthians, Paul directly confronts the city’s prevailing Greek philosophical tradition, which valued rhetoric, logic, and intellectual status.
-He argues that this approach is utterly useless in knowing God.
+In his First Letter to the Corinthians, Paul directly confronts the prevailing Greek philosophical traditions of the time, which highly valued rhetoric, logic, and intellectual status.
+He argues that this human-centered approach is utterly useless in truly knowing God.

-- A challenge to worldly thinkers: Paul famously asks, “Where is the one who is wise?
+- A Challenge to Worldly Thinkers: Paul famously asks, “Where is the one who is wise?
 Where is the scribe?
 Where is the debater of this age?
-Has not God made foolish the wisdom of the world?”.
+Has not God made foolish the wisdom of the world?”
+(1 Corinthians 1:20).

-For Paul, the ultimate proof of worldly wisdom’s futility is the message of the cross itself, which inverts human concepts of power and success.
+For Paul, the ultimate proof of worldly wisdom’s futility is the Message of the Cross itself, which completely inverts human concepts of power, status, and success.

-- The humbling of human pride: God deliberately chose “the foolish things of the world to shame the wise” so that no one could “boast in the presence of God” (1 Corinthians 1:27–29).
+- The Humbling of Human Pride: God deliberately chose the foolish things of the world to shame the wise and the weak things of the world to shame the strong, so that no human being could “boast in the presence of God” (1 Corinthians 1:27–29).

 The source of true wisdom

-- Spiritual discernment: He explains that spiritual truths are “spiritually discerned” and that the person without the Spirit cannot understand or accept them, considering them foolish.
+- Spiritual Discernment: He explains that spiritual truths are “spiritually discerned” and that the person without the Spirit cannot understand or accept them, considering them foolish (1 Corinthians 2:14).

 Although there are many religions in the world today, there is one movement that seeks to join them all together to form the One World Church that will be under the New World Order.
 Most people do not see what they are doing yet.